UCL-BLIC/rnaseq/docs/usage.md

 ## Reference Genomes

 The pipeline config files come bundled with paths to the following reference genome assemblies: GRCh37, GRCh38, GRCm38.
-By default, the pipeline uses GRCh38, if you want to use a different one, you must specify it with the `--genome` flag.
+The pipeline has this aprameter set up as `false` by default, you need to specify it using the `--genome` flag.

 * Human
   * `--genome GRCh37`